fmhy/edit/.github/CONTRIBUTING.md

 - Reach out via any of the available methods, including opening a [Pull Request](https://github.com/fmhy/edit/pulls).
 - Feel free to leave contact info when using the feedback system, if needed.
 Only trusted staff can view this.
-- If you'd like to report a site removal or star change, you must include details for why you think the site(s) in question should be changed.
+- If you'd like to report a site removal or star change, you must include details for why you think the changes you're suggesting should be accepted.

 ### Link Testing